pandatix/go-abnf/README.md

 As go-abnf revolves around grammars, you can use a random walk to traverse its graph and efficiently generate valid inputs according to a given grammar.

-This is particularly powerfull when you want to fuzz Go implementations that require a very specific input format that the Go's fuzzing engine can't produce.
+This is particularly powerful when you want to fuzz Go implementations that require a very specific input format that the Go's fuzzing engine can't produce.

 You can use go-abnf to efficiently produce test cases, as follows.